Sudden Cardiac Arrest in Young Athletes: Questions & Answers

 Q: What is Project S.A.V.E.?

 A: Project S.A.V.E.—which stands for Sudden cardiac arrest, Awareness, Vision for prevention, Education—was launched by Children’s Healthcare of Atlanta in 2004 with the mission of preventing sudden cardiac arrest in children, teens and young adults in Georgia communities.
-The program has brought AED and CPR training to every county in Georgia and has awarded more than 1,450 HeartSafe certificates to Georgia schools and colleges.
-Since its inception, Project S.A.V.E. has saved more than 125 lives, and there are many more “downstream” saves that occur after people receive Project S.A.V.E. training.
+The program has brought AED and CPR training throughout Georgia and has awarded more than 1,450 HeartSafe certificates to Georgia institutions.
+Since its inception, Project S.A.V.E. has saved more than 150 lives, and there are many more “downstream” saves that occur after people receive Project S.A.V.E. training.

 Q: What is Project ADAM?